Risk-team icon

 Notification of Chargeback

 The issuing bank initiated a Notification of Chargeback (NoC).
-The NoC can follow from a Request for Information (RFI), or the RFI step is skipped and the NoC occurs immediately after the payment status is set to Settled or Refunded.
+The NoC can occur immediately after the payment status changes to Settled or Refunded.
 We send you a NOTIFICATION_OF_CHARGEBACK webhook.
 The dispute process has started, and money will be withdrawn from your account.

 The chargeback debit usually occurs a few days after you receive the NoC.